Accessibility Options

 • Assistive Devices: Physiotherapists may recommend mobility aids, such as canes or walkers, to enhance safety and mobility.

-Call 0800 043 0327 to find out more information about our Ataxia therapy services or fill out a contact form for a call back.
+Call 0800 043 0327 to find out more information about our Ataxia rehabilitation services or contact us to book an initial assessment.

 Facial Palsy